geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 Lucid Lynx (10.04.x LTS).
 Other versions of Ubuntu or other variants of GNU/linux might require different configurations.

+<a name="ccache"></a>
+## Setting up ccache ##

+You can optionally tell the build to use the ccache compilation tool.
+Ccache acts as a compiler cache that can be used to speed-up rebuilds.
+This works very well if you do "make clean" often, or if you frequently switch between different build products.

+Put the following in your .bashrc or equivalent.

+    export USE_CCACHE=1

+By default the cache will be stored in ~/.ccache.
+If your home directory is on NFS or some other non-local filesystem, you will want to specify the directory in your .bashrc as well.

+    export CCACHE_DIR=<path-to-your-cache-directory>

+The suggested cache size is 50-100GB.
+You will need to run the following command once you have downloaded the source code.

+    prebuilt/linux-x86/ccache/ccache -M 50G

+This setting is stored in the CCACHE_DIR and is persistent.

 # Setting up a Mac OS X build environment #